- Catch a CAT

 The story of public transportation in Savannah began in 1869 with the formation of the Savannah-Skidaway and Seaboard Railway Company.
-This railway company started to provide inter-city streetcar service by connecting downtown Savannah with the Isle of Hope, Skidaway Island, Thunderbolt, Montgomery Cross Road and the White Bluff area.
-The first cars were drawn by one horse each and had room for twelve seated passengers.
+This railway company started to provide intercity streetcar service by connecting downtown Savannah with the Isle of Hope, Skidaway Island, Thunderbolt, Montgomery Cross Road and the White Bluff area.
+The first cars were drawn by one horse each and had room for 12 seated passengers.
 The cars were heated by wood stoves, lighted by kerosene lamps and the horses wore bells to warn traffic of their approach.
 When the streetcar system began operation, residents who were previously unable to afford transportation welcomed the opportunity to travel outside of Savannah for the purposes of residency, employment, and recreation.

-The coming of the twentieth century saw the consolidation of the major local railway properties under the newly created Savannah Electric Company which handled all lighting, power, and transit operations.
-The Savannah Electric Company constructed amusement parks and casinos at Thunderbolt and Isle of Hope so crowds would have some place to go.
+The coming of the twentieth century saw the consolidation of the major local railway properties under the newly created Savannah Electric Company, which handled all lighting, power, and transit operations.
+The Savannah Electric Company constructed amusement parks and casinos at Thunderbolt and Isle of Hope so crowds would have someplace to go.
 The casino at Thunderbolt housed comic opera, vaudeville and even moving picture shows.

 In 1951, the STC had a contest for the design of a new bus token.
 An azalea design was chosen and 100,000 tokens were produced.
 Passengers did not care for these tokens because they could not use a safety pin to secure the tokens on their shirt or jacket.
 A short time later, the STC ordered the azalea token with a hole punched in the center and passengers were once again happy.

-In 1986, with steadily worsening operating and financial conditions, and recognizing the continuing community need for a reliable and affordable public transportation system, the Chatham Urban Transportation Study Policy Committee created a community-wide Transit Task Force charged with studying the local transit system and making recommendations as to the future of public transportation in Savannah and Chatham County.
+In 1986, with steadily worsening operating and financial conditions and recognizing the continuing community need for a reliable and affordable public transportation system, the Chatham Urban Transportation Study Policy Committee created a community-wide Transit Task Force charged with studying the local transit system and making recommendations as to the future of public transportation in Savannah and Chatham County.

-Parallel to this activity, state legislation pertaining to transit operations was passed that allowed for the possible establishment of a new transit authority, the creation of a transit service district, and the establishment of a dedicated property tax to stabilize funding for its operations.
+Parallel to this activity, state legislation pertaining to transit operations was passed that allowed for the possible establishment of a new transit authority, the creation of a transit service district, and the establishment of a dedicated property tax to stabilize funding for transit operations.
 The proposed transit system board would be made up of the nine Chatham County commissioners and three citizen appointees.
-Funding was obtained for a study to identify the boundaries of a transit district, appropriate type and level of services, and required millage rates to support future stable transit operations.
+Funding was obtained for a study to identify the boundaries of a transit district, appropriate type and level of services, and required millage rates to support transit operations.
 Under the approved state legislation, the adoption by the County Commissioners of a local ordinance creating a special district was the triggering mechanism to officially establish the new Chatham Area Transit Authority.
-Upon adoption of the local ordinance in 1986, the Savannah Transit Authority ceased to exist and the Chatham Area Transit Authority (CAT) officially came into existence on January 9, 1987.
+Upon adoption of the local ordinance in 1986, the Savannah Transit Authority ceased to exist and the Chatham Area Transit Authority officially came into existence on January 9, 1987.

 In 1989, the American Public Transportation Association (APTA) presented CAT with the “Outstanding Public Transportation Achievement Award” for small transit systems.
 This award acknowledged CAT as the best transit system in its size category in North America.
 Also during 1989, CAT installed 31 new bus shelters and over 90 new passenger benches.
 As a result of the bench and shelter program, CAT received an award from the Historic Savannah Foundation for “Enhancing the Quality of the Historic District.”